Code-Institute-Submissions/alkaios/README.md

 Thank you to the following for inspiration, motivation and the direction I needed:

 - Seun Owonikoko    @seun_mentor

--My 9 yr old son Tomás for being easily impressed and keeping me motivated.
+-My 9 yr old son Tomás for being impressed and keeping me motivated.